top of page

 Choosing keywords for your creative business website

 It is really easy to write copy that's lyrical and beautiful, or witty, or chatty, but that doesn't actually tell people what your product or service actually is.
 So start with this, and think about what people will be typing into Google when they're researching your product or service.
+From this you can start to get an idea of keywords to target.

-Another great thing to use is Google's People Also Ask: that section on the first page of saerch results that highlights similar search queries relating to yours.
+Another great thing to use is Google's People Also Ask: that section on the first page of search results that highlights similar search queries relating to yours.
 This can be a goldmine of useful info for how people may find your site.

+Because Google ranks pages, not websites, you need to pick a target keyword phrase for each of your pages to avoid cannibalising your own SEO.
 By having distinct keyword phrases for each page, that clearly tell visitors and Google what it is you offer, you're not competing for keywords with your own pages.

 A handy keyword tip: Google loves local, so it's really great if you can be specific about where you work: city, county, geographical area.
+This also means you're not trying to rank for broad search terms that will likely have much more competition.

 Adding keywords to your business website